mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09a2_u09cd.haln has a counter-clockwise outer contour

-* u09a2_u09cd.haln has a counter-clockwise outer contour

 * u09a3 (U+09A3) has a counter-clockwise outer contour

 * u09a3_u09b0_u09cd.blwf.vatu has a counter-clockwise outer contour

 * u09a3_u09cd.half has a counter-clockwise outer contour

-* u09a3_u09cd.haln has a counter-clockwise outer contour

 * u09a3_u09cd.haln has a counter-clockwise outer contour